Canon 80D versus Nikon D7500

 Both the 80D and the D7500 are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The 80D replaced the earlier Canon 70D, while the D7500 followed on from the Nikon D7200.

 So how do things add up?
-Which of the two cameras – the Canon 80D or the Nikon D7500 – has the upper hand?
+Is the Canon 80D better than the Nikon D7500 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (24 vs 20.7MP) with a 8% higher linear resolution.